medic/cht-docs/content/en/apps/guides/offline/_index.md

 Browsers might allow you to connect to a server with an invalid TLS certificate after you [bypass the warning](https://www.ssl.com/guide/troubleshooting-ssl-tls-browser-errors-and-warnings/).
 This is not so for an Android app like [Medic Android App](https://github.com/medic/medic-android/) - it requires a valid TLS certificate to work correctly.
 You will need to acquire a valid TLS certificate from a certificate authority (CA) and install it on your CHT server.

-It is common to use [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_encrypt) for this as they provide free certificates.
+It is common to use [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_encrypt) for this because they provide free certificates.
 Be cautioned that Let's Encrypt certificates expire after 90 days, so the server will need to be constantly updated with a new certificate.
 Other CAs provide certificates that expire after a year, so this concern will always apply.

 After acquiring the certificate, if you are running a docker based CHT deployment, see [TLS instructions for Docker]({{< relref "/apps/guides/hosting/ssl-cert-install" >}}) to install the certificate.